Social Law Library

 Thursday, November 13, 2025, 4:00 to 6:00 PM

 Dates & Time: Day 2 - Thursday, November 13, 2025 – 4:00 pm – 6:00 pm ET Webinar Fee: $75 (Day 2 Only).
 This program is online only and will be recorded.
 Everyone who registers will receive a link to the video recordings for sessions they are registered for.
-CPCS credit is pending.
+CPCS approved 2.0 credits for each day for the Criminal Trials and Appeals, and YAD Appeals panels.
+Separate CLE Certificates will be emailed out each day for those who qualify.
 Certificates will be emailed to all attendees who were logged onto the program for at least 80% of the program.
-Each program is separate regarding CLE certificates.
 Day 2 - Search Warrants (Thursday, November 13th) Faculty Hon.
 James Budreau, Superior Court Hon.
 Beverly Cannone, Superior Court Hon.
 Sarah Ellis, Superior Court Hon.
 Zachary Hillman, District Court ADA Cailin Campbell, Suffolk County District Attorney’s Office Sandie Gant, Esq., Federal Defenders Luke Ryan, Esq., Strehorn, Ryan & Hoose The nuts and bolts of search warrants Probable cause Nexus Scope Confidential informants and Aguilar-Spinelli Special Issues with Digital Evidence including: Cell phone searches and Social Media posts The views and opinions expressed in programs offered by the Social Law Library are those of the speakers and do not necessarily reflect the views or positions of the Library.
 Online registration is encouraged.
 For assistance, questions on group discounts, accommodations requests, special billing, program content, out-of-state CLE credits, and general contact CLE Coordinator, Michael Saporito by email at msaporito@socialaw.com.
 Registrations accepted in order of receipt.
 Registration fees are non-refundable.
 Most Social Law Library CLE events are recorded and recordings are sent to all who are registered.
 The recording is available by digital download, generally within a week after the program date.
 CLE credit, when applicable, is only granted when 80 % of the live webinar is attended.
 To insure getting the video, please register.

 Cost: $75